Amzani/apidesk-sdk-test-def/docs/models/components/updateactivityrequestshowas.md

 # UpdateActivityRequestShowAs

-Defines how the activity should be displayed in terms of status or availability, such as 'busy' or 'free'.
-This property helps in visualizing the activity's impact on scheduling and availability within the CRM.
-Accepts any valid string that represents a display status.
+Defines how the activity should be visually represented or categorized in the CRM interface.
+This property allows users to set a display status that can affect how the activity is perceived or prioritized by users.

 ## Example Usage